-- Cost of services, which are costs directly related to the operation and maintenance of our network, such as satellite tracking and monitoring, gateway monitoring, trouble shooting and sub-system maintenance, and the ordering, billing and provisioning of our services, including customer care and phone activations; - Cost of subscriber equipment sales, which is the recognition of inventory carrying cost into expense when equipment is sold; - Marketing, general and administrative expenses, which are the salaries and related costs, including expenses related to our 2006 Equity Incentive Plan and other employee benefits, for employees other than those involved in operations and engineering, and the marketing and administrative costs of operating our business; - Restructuring expenses, which represent expenses incurred by us relating to certain restructuring obligations we assumed relating to Old Globalstar; and - Depreciation and amortization, which represent the depreciation and amortization of our space and ground facilities, property and equipment, as well as amortization of certain intangible assets.
+- Cost of services, which are costs directly related to the operation and maintenance of our network, such as satellite tracking and monitoring, gateway monitoring, trouble shooting and sub-system maintenance, and the ordering, billing and provisioning of our services, including customer care and phone activations; - Cost of subscriber equipment sales, which is the recognition of inventory carrying cost into expense when equipment is sold; - Marketing, general and administrative expenses, which are the salaries and related costs, including expenses related to our 2006 Equity Incentive Plan and other employee benefits, for employees other than those involved in operations and engineering, and the marketing and administrative costs of operating our business; - Restructuring expenses, which represent expenses incurred by us relating to certain restructuring obligations we assumed relating to Old Globalstar; and - P Depreciation and amortization, which represent the depreciation and amortization of our space and ground facilities, property and equipment, as well as amortization of certain intangible assets.

 Due to the fixed nature of our network costs, our cost of services has been fairly consistent over the past three fiscal years.
 Our increased sales and number of subscribers have caused increases both in our cost of subscriber equipment and in our marketing, general and administrative expenses.
-Customer acquisition costs have ranged from \$200 to \$250 per gross addition over the last three fiscal years.
+As we continue to grow our subscriber base, we expect these costs to continue to increase.
+Customer acquisition costs have ranged from \$230 to \$257 per gross addition over the last three fiscal years.
 We expect to experience growth in general and administrative costs associated with increased revenue, such as bad debt allowance, human resources and collections, as well as costs associated with being a public company including Sarbanes-Oxley related compliance costs.
 We anticipate these compliance costs will be approximately \$1.0 to \$1.5 million in 2007.
 We expect the rate of growth of these costs to be substantially lower than the growth rate of our revenue.
 Acquisition of new fixed assets, especially gateways acquired from independent gateway operators and new gateways built by us, has increased our depreciation and amortization expense.

 Compensation Expense.
-As a result of our planned issuance of approximately shares of restricted stock under our 2006 Equity Incentive Plan to substantially all of our employees upon completion of this offering, we will incur a pre-tax non-cash charge of approximately \$ million in the third quarter of 2006 and approximately \$ million will be amortized over the shares' three-year vesting period.
+As a result of our planned issuance of approximately 265,000 shares of restricted stock under our 2006 Equity Incentive Plan as a bonus to substantially all of our employees upon completion of this offering, we will incur a pre-tax non-cash charge of approximately \$1.1 million in the fourth quarter of 2006 and approximately \$3.4 million will be amortized over the shares' three-year vesting period.
 See "Management-Equity Incentive Plan."
+In 2005 we accrued \$1.6 million with respect to our executive incentive compensation plan.
+See "Management-Executive Incentive Compensation Plan."